Cal State Los Angeles Golden Eagles

 The Cal State Los Angeles Golden Eagles (also Cal State LA Golden Eagles) are the athletic teams that represent California State University, Los Angeles in NCAA Division II intercollegiate sports.
 The Golden Eagles compete as members of the California Collegiate Athletic Association for all 10 varsity sports.
-Cal State LA previously competed in Division I and was a founding member of the Pacific Coast Athletic Association in 1969.
-It left the conference in 1974, but not before winning the conference's basketball title and becoming the last team no longer in Division I to participate in the NCAA Division I men's basketball tournament.
+Cal State LA previously competed in Division I and was a founding member of the Pacific Coast Athletic Association in 1969, leaving in 1974 but not before winning the conference's basketball title and participating in the NCAA Division I men's basketball tournament.

 Cal State LA's more than 11 acre of athletic facilities is named the Billie Jean King Sports Complex.
 The sports complex—designation which was approved by the CSU Board of Trustees Sept.
 21—features the Eagles Nest Gymnasium, the University Stadium, Jesse Owens Track and Field, Reeder Field (baseball), the swimming pool, and tennis and basketball courts.

 History

 The Eagles Nest is home to the Cal State LA basketball and volleyball teams.
 The arena seats just over 3,200 fans at full capacity.
 In 1984, the Eagles Nest hosted the Summer XXIII (23rd) Olympics judo competition.
 In July 1984 the Olympic Mural, “Olympic Fantasy,” a mosaic tile work by muralist Guillermo "Bill" Granizo, was installed on west side of the arena in remembrance of the event.